UK Tax Tools

 Common pitfalls

-• If Box 8 pay is higher than your salary expectation, check for bonus, overtime, or backdated pay included in the old employer's final pay.
+• If the total pay to date figure is higher than you expected, check for bonus, overtime, or backdated pay included in the old employer's final pay — and remember Box 7 also includes pay carried in from an earlier job on a cumulative code.

 • Zero tax deducted with substantial pay usually means you were on an NT code (e.g., foreign employment exemption) — verify with the old employer before your new one starts PAYE.